Approximate Bilevel Difference Convex Programming for Bayesian Risk Markov Decision Processes: Numerical Experiments

 \textbf{BR-MDP hedges against epistemic uncertainty}: in each replication, data points are randomly sampled from the true distribution.
 While facing the epistemic uncertainty, BR-MDP formulation optimizes over a dynamic risk measure that provides robustness.
 Table \ref{table: path planning small} shows that our proposed ABDCP algorithm is the most robust in the sense of balancing the mean and variability of the actual cost.
 The CVaR cost of our proposed algorithm is also lower than the other benchmarks, showing that it avoids large costs.
-In contrast, the nominal approach performs badly when the data size is small, e.g. $N=5$, indicating that it is not robust against the epistemic uncertainty and suffers from the scarcity of data.
+In contrast, the nominal approach performs badly when the data size is small, e.g. $N=10$, indicating that it is not robust against the epistemic uncertainty and suffers from the scarcity of data.
 On the other hand, DR-MDP is overly conservative, even though it has the smallest variability.
 This conservativeness comes from two aspects.
 First, it always chooses to optimize over the worst-case scenario, which rarely happens in the true system.
 Second, the static worst-case risk measure prevents it from adapting to the data realizations, which is one of the motivations for the dynamic risk measure considered in the BR-MDP formulation.
+In contrast, BR-MDP formulation learns from the future data realization and updates its posterior distribution on $\theta$.

+\textbf{Larger data size reduces epistemic uncertainty}: when there are more data, the posterior distribution used in BR-MDP formulation and the MLE estimator used in the nominal approach converge to the true parameter, which reduces to solving an MDP with known transition probability and cost function.
+Therefore, the optimal policies and the actual costs tend to be the same.

 \textbf{Convergence of ABDCP}: the running time for a single replication on the path planning problem using our proposed ABDCP algorithm is affordable, and the proposed algorithm solves the infinite-horizon BR-MDP in finite time.
 In contrast, the infinite-horizon BR-MDP is intractable with standard value iteration or policy iteration.